Ralph Norman: Silfab Solar Controversy

-In 2024, he became the target of protests from members of his district over the controversial plan for Canadian solar panel manufacturer Silfab Solar, Inc. to build a solar panel manufacturing plant in Norman's district.
+In 2024, Norman became the target of protests from members of his district over the controversial plan for Canadian solar panel manufacturer Silfab Solar, Inc. to build a solar panel manufacturing plant in his district.
 The controversy stems around the Canadian company's plan to use the toxic gas Silane at a site zoned by the York County Zoning Board as "Light Industrial".
 The proposed site sits adjacent to an elementary and middle school, prompting fears there would not be time to evacuate thousands of children in time.
 The York County Board of Zoning Appeals ruled unanimously that York County staff erred and solar panel and cell manufacturing is prohibited, reversing York County staff’s interpretation on May 9, 2024.
 Silfab appealed the York zoning vote, though the county has asserted they don't have to, in violation of the order of the Board of Zoning appeals decision.

 Norman became a target of the protest due to his founding of the Bipartisan Congressional Solar Caucus with Illinois Democrat Raja Krishnamoorthi.